JoJoBird1/JoJoBird1/README.md

 # About me

 # Hi there, I'm Jordan :wave:
 Welcome to my GitHub profile!
-I'm pursing my Bachelor degree in Computer Science, along with getting a Certificate in Cybersecurity.
+I'm pursing my Bachelor degree in **Computer Science**, along with getting a Certificate in **Cybersecurity**.
 I'm a passionate, and hard working person that is also a huge nerd/geek.

 ## Skills